BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    ~~~~~~~~~~~
    The ``ArrayThresholdsParameter`` is used to specify thresholds for an array, allowing for filtering based on those thresholds.

-   This parameter holds a ArrayThresholdSet_ object and is used specifically for the :ref:`simplnx.MultiThresholdObjects() <MultiThresholdObjectsFilter>` filter.
+   This parameter holds a ArrayThresholdSet_ object and is used specifically for the :ref:`simplnx.MultiThresholdObjectsFilter() <MultiThresholdObjectsFilter>` filter.
    This parameter should not be directly invoked but instead its ArrayThresholdSet_ is invoked and used.

    Inputs